simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_width_for_ellipse.md

 ## `AnimationWidthForEllipse` class docstring

-The animation class for a ellipse-width.<hr>
+The animation class for the ellipse-width.<hr>

 **[Examples]**